Linksys Achieves New Industry Milestone

 The First to Sell More Than 100 Million Routers

-Irvine, Calif., – April 21, 2015 – Linksys®, a leader in networking solutions for the home and small and medium business, today announced it has sold more than 100 Million wired and wireless routers globally.
+Rushden, UK – April 21, 2015 – Linksys®, a leader in networking solutions for the home and small and medium business, today announced it has sold more than 100 million wired and wireless routers globally.
 Linksys pioneered the home router back in December 1999 when it shipped the first consumer grade router, the EtherFast Broadband Cable/DSL Router with 4-Port Switch – BEFSR41.
-This router revolutionized how consumers would share an internet connection in their home.
-Today, 16 years later and with more than 60 different routers connecting hundreds of millions of people and devices to the internet; Linksys has hit the milestone few technology products have achieved.
+This router revolutionised how consumers would share an Internet connection in their home.
+Today, 16 years later and with more than 60 different routers connecting hundreds of millions of people and devices to the Internet, Linksys has hit the milestone few technology products have achieved.

 “The 100 million milestone of any product is something to celebrate,” said Mike Chen, vice president, product management, Linksys.
-“For a router to hit this accomplishment in the same company of smartphones, game consoles, MP3 players, tablets and e-readers, shows how crucial sharing an internet connection has become.
+“For a router to hit this accomplishment in the same company as smartphones, game consoles, MP3 players, tablets and e-readers shows how crucial sharing an Internet connection has become.
 When Linksys introduced the first consumer grade router at Comdex in 1999, we never would have imagined it would have such a critical role for connecting the Internet of Things in the home.”

 It has taken 15 years to hit the 100 million mark with the help of consumers, retail partners, channel partners, technology partners and media and analysts.
-Media who have been writing about Linksys since the first router launch in December 199 have provided some comments about the Linksys 100 Million router milestone:
+Media who have been writing about Linksys since the first router launch in December 1999 have provided some comments about the Linksys 100 million router milestone:

 - “It's hard to believe, but back in 1999 many people scoffed at home networking, saying it was too complicated.
-That's because it was, at least until a small company ran by Victor and Janie Tsao called Linksys introduced a new device that simplified the entire process of connecting multiple devices in the home.
+That's because it was, at least until a small company ran by Victor and Janie Tsao, called Linksys, introduced a new device that simplified the entire process of connecting multiple devices in the home.
 A hundred million routers later, the home router stands tall in the annals of consumer technology as an important invention that helped usher in the arrival of the broadband economy around the world.
+Mike Wolf, NextMarket

 Linksys continues to be at the leading edge of advancing the router and its capabilities and will continue to push the envelope to bring faster, more seamless and ubiquitous Wi-Fi in homes and offices around the world.